Hemantr05/SpaceCarving/README.md

 # SpaceCarving

+Space carving is a technique to generate 3D object models from 2D images

 The approach is specifically designed to:

 (1) build 3D shapes that allow faithful reproduction of all input photographs,